PrefectHQ/server/helm/prefect-server/README.md

 The provided database will **not** persist your data by default.
 When connecting to an external database, PostgreSQL 11+ is recommended.

+In order to use an external database with this Helm chart, you need to create a Kubernetes secret that will contain the database password.
+This secret must be a key-value pair containing the key `postgresql-password`.
+You need to create this secret yourself before referencing the secret name under `existingSecret`.
+The name of the Kubernetes secret is arbitrary, e.g.:

+    kubectl create secret generic prefect-postgresql-pwd --from-literal='postgresql-password=YOUR_POSTGRES_PWD'

+Here is how you could use this secret in values.yaml:

+    existingSecret: prefect-postgresql-pwd

+Note that the argument `postgresqlPassword` will be ignored in this case.
+This argument is only relevant when using the Postgres database included in the chart.
+For an external database, you must create and use `existingSecret` instead of `postgresqlPassword`.

 An external database will require some minimal setup for Hasura.
 The following needs to be run or the user should have permissions to execute it and Hasura will run it on startup: